Go Back

 Ingredients

-• 300 g ripe peaches pitted and sliced
+• 2 ripe peaches pitted and sliced; about 300g total

 Method

-7. Fill glasses with ice, pour over the chilled hibiscus peach white iced tea, and garnish with peach slices and a dried hibiscus flower if desired.
+1. Fill glasses generously with ice.
+Pour the chilled hibiscus peach white iced tea over the ice and garnish with fresh peach slices and a dried hibiscus flower if desired.
+Serve immediately while the colour is vivid and the aroma is at its cleanest.

 Notes